 New Nectar points boost if you connect your payment plastic to it – earn up to 30 points (15p) per £1 spent

-Loyalty giant Nectar has launched a new scheme that allows you to link your account to a debit or credit card and earn bonus points when spending at selected partners, such as Costa Coffee, Just Eat and Interflora.
+Loyalty giant Nectar has launched a new scheme called Nectar Connect, which lets you link your account to a debit or credit card and earn bonus points when spending at selected partners, such as Costa Coffee, Just Eat and Interflora.
 You'll need to be comfortable sharing your bank data though and must actively opt in to offers.

 Normally Nectar card-holders earn points spending at Sainsbury's and partners such as Asos, eBay and Esso.
 The amount you get varies – at Sainsbury's, it's usually one point per £1 spent.
 Nectar points can then be spent at Sainsbury's, where they're typically worth 0.5p each, or at partners such as Caffè Nero where you can boost the value – see full info in our Loyalty Points guide.